Video Game: Ar tonelico: Melody of Elemia aka: Ar Tonelico

 This becomes a critical issue in the sequel: The reason Frelia cannot maintain Metafalss is because suspending Ar tonelico forced her to start powering the continent-generating song magic purely from force of will.

-More Friends, More Benefits: Encouraged in the original - you could wind up being sexually abused in the Cosmosphere more often than you might like if you're assiduous about keeping the Cosmosphere up to date (What are you doing with that electricity, Aurica?).
+More Friends, More Benefits: Encouraged in the original - you could reached the deepest cosmosphere level with all three heroines and use their most powerful spells.
+You could also wind up sexually abused in the Cosmosphere more often than you might like if you're assiduous about keeping the Cosmosphere up to date (What are you doing with that electricity, Aurica?).

 Multiple Endings: The games allow you to choose which Reyvateil you'd like to spend the rest of your life with, as well as having a few more endings on top of that.